Common name: Boxelder bugs

 Hosts: Boxelder bug’s primary host is boxelder (Acer negundo), but it can also be found on silver maple (Acer saccharinum) and trident maple (Acer buergerianum).

-While the boxelder bug can cause minor damage to its preferred host plant, the boxelder tree (Acer negundo), it is primarily a nuisance for the homeowner who finds large colonies of adults seeking places to overwinter.
-The boxelder bug will seek access to warm buildings through any cracks or crevices in foundations, doors, and windows, and it is their presence indoors that poses a nuisance.
-Although the boxelder bug neither bites humans nor spreads disease, the very act of trying to eliminate them is a major challenge.
+While boxelder bug can cause minor damage to its preferred host plant, the boxelder tree (Acer negundo), it is primarily a nuisance for the homeowner.
+The insect overwinters as adults, who must find warm, protected sites.
+Boxelder bugs will seek access to warm buildings through any cracks or crevices in foundations, doors, and windows, and it is their presence indoors that poses a nuisance.
+Boxelder bugs are found throughout the United States.